obsproject/obs-websocket/docs/generated/protocol.md

 - Added in v4.8.0

-An item's locked status has been toggled.
+A scene item's locked status has been toggled.

 **Response Items:**